Do you treat people with co-occurring disorders?

 Yes.
 Each patient’s intensive treatment plan is customized to meet their treatment needs, but time is allotted for recreation and relaxation.
 Patients can use our gym and fitness center

 , where they can take advantage of extensive fitness equipment, a basketball court, and exercise rooms for yoga and Pilates classes.
-We also have a saltwater swimming pool, meditation labyrinth, walking trails and an all-faiths chapel available to patients.
+We also have a saltwater swimming pool (open seasonally), meditation labyrinth, walking trails and an all-faiths chapel available to patients.

 What are patient rooms like?